 Body Grace Movement™ Instructor

-Ayn received her M.S. in Human Nutrition from the University of Bridgeport and is a movement instructor grounded in yoga and Pilates.
-Her training techniques incorporate the essential components of contrology, the method developed by Joseph Pilates, now termed "Pilates."
+I received my M.S. in Human Nutrition from the University of Bridgeport and am a movement educator grounded in yoga and Pilates.
+My training techniques incorporate the essential components of contrology, the method developed by Joseph Pilates, now simply termed "Pilates."

-Ayn found her "true" yoga practice in her first non-gym experience at Camarillo Yoga, and was tremendously affected by Audrey Walzer, who inspired in her the pursuit of yoga physiology and anatomy.
-In addition, she has gained invaluable insight from the teachings of B.K.S.
+I found my "true" yoga practice in my first non-gym experience at Camarillo Yoga Center, and was tremendously affected by Audrey Walzer, who inspired in me the pursuit of yoga physiology and anatomy.
+In addition, I have gained invaluable insight from the teachings of B.K.S.
 Iyengar and Mukunda Stiles into physical alignment for pain relief.
-She is most indebted for the shift in her practice toward a deeper exploration of the internal landscape of the body to yogini Kira Ryder of Lulu Bandha in Ojai, California.
-By helping her clients reestablish correct form and posture, daily movement patterns, whether it is sitting, standing, walking, running, exercising, or playing sports, are improved.
+I am most indebted for the shift in her practice toward a deeper exploration of the internal landscape of the body to yogini Kira Ryder of Lulu Bandha in Ojai, California.
+By helping my clients reestablish their intuitive form and posture, daily movement patterns, whether it is sitting, standing, walking, running, exercising, or playing sports, are improved.

-Ayn became a personal fitness trainer through the National Academy of Sports Medicine in 2007 and was hand-selected to teach Pilates exercise for Bally Total Fitness, training with elite Polestar instructors to acquire an understanding of these new movement skills.
+I became a personal fitness trainer through the National Academy of Sports Medicine in 2007 and was selected to teach Pilates exercise for Bally Total Fitness, training with elite Polestar instructors to acquire an understanding of these new movement skills.
 I pursued further body movement education from Simone Schmidt, former dancer, celebrity fitness trainer, and owner of Roxbury Pilates Spa/ Beverly Hills, who helped stars including Madonna get into tip-top Pilates shape (those arms!).

 In 2008, I became a trainer for the U.S. Navy at the Port Hueneme and Point Mugu bases to effect the cost of injuries within the Naval branch by teaching stretching, alignment, and appropriate muscle activaton to support form and movement, thereby reducing/preventing injury.
-After my work at the Naval Bases of Ventura County, I sought to deepen my understanding of functional movement, she worked as a physical therapy assistant for the doctors at Kang Physical Therapy Clinic in Ventura, California and worked with pre- and post-operative joint surgery patients.
-Dr. Kang now spearheads the physical therapy department at George Fox University in Oregon, and before he left in late 2013, encouraged her to open her own studio.
-Having trained thousands of bodies in motion, Ayn has developed a keen eye for identifying injury risk and offers prevention options to improve sedentary and active lifestyles.
+After my work at the Naval Bases of Ventura County, I sought to deepen my understanding of functional movement and fascia.
+I assisted the doctors at Kang Physical Therapy Clinic in Ventura, California and worked with pre- and post-operative joint surgery patients.
+Dr. Kang now spearheads the physical therapy department at George Fox University in Oregon, and before he left in late 2013, encouraged me to open my own studio.
+Now, having watched thousands of bodies in motion, I have developed a keen eye for identifying injury risk and offers prevention options to improve sedentary and active lifestyles.